lmmx/dx/src/dx/ams/surv/README.md

 If we check the `length` of this, there are 9 results: this matches the number given on the AMS bookstore website, so it looks like we have a success! 😃

-As outlined above, there is a _lot_ more information in the `AMSGSMInfoPage` object than just these 3 columns can show, but you get the idea.
+As outlined above, there is a _lot_ more information in the `AMSBookInfoPage` object than just these 3 columns can show, but you get the idea.

 ## One DataFrame to view them all

 If we want everything in a DataFrame, it's better to `map` than to use individual list comprehensions.
-For this, there's a convenience method `_df_repr` defined on `AMSGSMInfoPage` objects and a couple of the subclasses it contains in properties, such that you can obtain a pandas DataFrame of all the info (pretty much).
+For this, there's a convenience method `_df_repr` defined on `AMSBookInfoPage` objects and a couple of the subclasses it contains in properties, such that you can obtain a pandas DataFrame of all the info (pretty much).